 4. Power Issues

-If there are any power issues, it could prevent your AC from working properly.
+If there are any power issues, it could prevent your AC from working correctly.
 For example, broken wires could prevent the air conditioner from getting enough electricity.

 When you’re dealing with electrical issues, it’s a good idea to shut off your AC until you can get emergency air conditioner repairs.
-Damaged wires and other electrical problems can be dangerous, so it’s important to leave these tasks to an HVAC professional.
+Damaged wires and other electrical problems can be dangerous, so it’s important to leave these tasks to professional HVAC repair services.

 5. Blocked Returns

 Your air conditioner doesn’t just have vents to release cool air into your home.
-It also has vents that bring in air that are known as returns.
+It also has vents that bring in air, which are known as returns.
 Normally, returns are placed in a central location in your house so that they can circulate air.

 However, you’ll sometimes see multiple vents in a single room.
 One of these vents may be a return.
 If the return vent isn’t blowing cold air, it’s because it isn’t supposed to.
 Returns are designed to bring air in, not out.